planetarium/UniLibplanet/docs/click_counter.md

 As all data recorded on blockchain and the state storage in [Bencodex] format, the `DataModel` class is there to help with all the heavy lifting of encoding and decoding behind the scenes.

+Although strictly not necessary, due to distributed nature of blockchain technology, it is recommended to use immutability as much as possible since it is **extremely hard** to roll back changes if blockchain data gets corrupted for whatever reason.

 ### Plain value `ClickActionPlainValue`